ironcore-dev/ironcore/docs/usage/storage/volumepool.md

 # VolumePool
-A `VolumePool` is a resource in `IronCore` that represents a pool of storage volume managed collectively.
+A `VolumePool` is a resource in `Ironcore` that represents a pool of storage volume managed collectively.
 It defines the infrastructure's storage configuration used to provision and manage volumes, ensuring resource availability and compatibility with associated `VolumeClasses`.

-# Example Volume Resource
+# Example VolumePool Resource
+An example of how to define a `VolumePool` resource in `Ironcore`

 ```
 apiVersion: storage.ironcore.dev/v1alpha1